-- relative-beyond-top-level (E0402) Attempted relative import beyond top-level package Used when a relative import tries to access too many levels in the current package. - import-error (E0401) Unable to import %s Used when pylint has been unable to import a module. - import-self (W0406) Module import itself Used when a module is importing itself. - reimported (W0404) Reimport %r (imported line %s) Used when a module is reimported multiple times. - relative-import (W0403) Relative import %r, should be %r Used when an import relative to the package directory is detected.
-This message can't be emitted when using Python >= 3.0. - deprecated-module (W0402) Uses of a deprecated module %r Used a module marked as deprecated is imported. - wildcard-import (W0401) Wildcard import %s Used when from module import \ is detected. - misplaced-future (W0410) \\future\\ import is not the first non docstring statement Python 2.5 and greater require \\future\\ import to be the first non docstring statement in the module. - cyclic-import (R0401) Cyclic import (%s) Used when a cyclic import between two or more modules is detected.
+relative-beyond-top-level (E0402) Attempted relative import beyond top-level package Used when a relative import tries to access too many levels in the current package.

+import-error (E0401) Unable to import %s Used when pylint has been unable to import a module.

+import-self (W0406) Module import itself Used when a module is importing itself.

+preferred-module (W0407) Prefer importing %r instead of %r Used when a module imported has a preferred replacement module.

+reimported (W0404) Reimport %r (imported line %s) Used when a module is reimported multiple times.

+deprecated-module (W0402) Uses of a deprecated module %r Used a module marked as deprecated is imported.

+wildcard-import (W0401) Wildcard import %s Used when from module import \ is detected.

+misplaced-future (W0410) \\future\\ import is not the first non docstring statement Python 2.5 and greater require \\future\\ import to be the first non docstring statement in the module.

+cyclic-import (R0401) Cyclic import (%s) Used when a cyclic import between two or more modules is detected.

-- wrong-import-order (C0411) %s should be placed before %s Used when PEP8 import order is not respected (standard imports first, then third-party libraries, then local imports) - wrong-import-position (C0413) Import "%s" should be placed at the top of the module Used when code and imports are mixed - useless-import-alias (C0414) Import alias does not rename original package Used when an import alias is same as original package.e.g using import numpy as numpy instead of import numpy as np - ungrouped-imports (C0412) Imports from package %s are not grouped Used when imports are not grouped by packages - multiple-imports (C0410) Multiple imports on one line (%s) Used when import statement importing multiple modules is detected.
+- wrong-import-order (C0411) %s should be placed before %s Used when PEP8 import order is not respected (standard imports first, then third-party libraries, then local imports) - wrong-import-position (C0413) Import "%s" should be placed at the top of the module Used when code and imports are mixed - useless-import-alias (C0414) Import alias does not rename original package Used when an import alias is same as original package.e.g using import numpy as numpy instead of import numpy as np - import-outside-toplevel (C0415) Import outside toplevel (%s) Used when an import statement is used anywhere other than the module toplevel.
+Move this import to the top of the file. - ungrouped-imports (C0412) Imports from package %s are not grouped Used when imports are not grouped by packages - multiple-imports (C0410) Multiple imports on one line (%s) Used when import statement importing multiple modules is detected.